 II.
 Habakkuk's First Complaint: The Wicked Surround and Overwhelm the Good

 Habakkuk's first complaint has to do with all of the injustice in the society around him.
 The wicked surround and overwhelm the righteous (1:1-4).
 Because of this, justice is perverted.
 And beyond all of this, God doesn't seem to care.
 At least He doesn't appear to be doing anything about it.
-It is the age old question: "If you believe in a good God of justice and mercy, then why does He allow so much evil in this world?
+It is the age old question: "If you believe in an all-powerful and good God of justice and mercy, then why does He allow so much evil in this world?

 We in 21st Century America today are not immune to the evil of society.
 Human trafficking, for instance, is believed to be the third largest criminal activity in the world.
 Trafficking includes forced labor, domestic servitude and commercial sex trafficking.
 And it is going on under our own noses in our country.
 It is believed that there are 20 to 30 million slaves worldwide.
 And, in America between 14,500 and 17,500 are being trafficked each year.